-Bristol City Council is the local Street Naming and Numbering Authority for all streets and properties within the city and county of Bristol.
-The relevant duties/powers are provided for under the Town Improvement Clauses Act 1847 (Section 64 & 65) and the Public Health Act 1925 (Section 17, 18 & 19).
+Bristol City Council has a statutory duty to name all streets and number all properties within the city and county of Bristol.
+These statutory powers are provided under the Town Improvement Clauses Act 1847 (Section 64 & 65) and the Public Health Act 1925 (Section 17, 18 & 19).

-Street Naming and Numbering is an important function of Bristol City Council which ensures that the Council maintains a comprehensive definitive address gazetteer and enables:
+Street Naming and Numbering is an important function of Flood Risk and Asset Management which ensures that the Council maintains a comprehensive definitive address gazetteer and enables: